uiua-lang/uiua/site/text/ga.md

 +e₀
 ```

-In PGA, points are actually represented by bivectors.
+In 3D PGA, points are actually represented by trivectors, a multivector made only of grade-3 blades.
 We can do this conversion easily by getting the *dual*, which in Uiua has alias `dual`.

 ```uiua
 # Experimental!